The Abortion Pill

 - abdominal pain or discomfort, or general malaise (“feeling sick,” including weakness, nausea, vomiting or diarrhea, with or without fever)

-Though not as common, other medical abortions include methotrexate, misoprostol, or lethal injections for late-term abortions.
+Though not as common, other medical abortions can include medications or lethal injections for late-term abortions.
 Each comes with its procedures and risks.

 Before taking the Abortion Pill in San Juan Capistrano, CA or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Women have trusted the Pregnancy Resource Center Medical Clinic with pregnancy decisions since 2008.